neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 # SparseML YOLOv5 Integration

-This directory demonstrates how to use SparseML's `ultralytics/yolov5` integration.
+By integrating with robust training flows in the YOLOv5 repository, SparseML enables you to train inference-optimized sparse versions of YOLOv5 on your dataset.

-By integrating the robust training flows in the `yolov5` repository with the SparseML code base, we enable you to apply model sparsification techniques on the popular YOLOv5 architeture, creating smaller and faster deployable versions.
-There are two pathways for creating a sparse YOLOv5 model trained on your dataset:
+There are two pathways:
 - **Sparse Transfer Learning** - fine-tune a pre-sparsified YOLOv5 checkpoint on your own dataset **[RECOMMENDED]**
 - **Sparsification from Sractch** - apply pruning and quantization to sparsify any of the YOLOv5 and YOLOv5-P6 models from scratch.

 Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse for GPU-class performance on the CPU.